Get

 Serving Suggestions:

-A single piece of raw, clean spinach can be offered as a snack as it is, or spinach can be sautéed (without oil, butter, or seasonings) or otherwise cooked, then offered once cooled.
+A tiny bite-sized piece of raw, clean spinach can be offered as a snack as it is, or spinach can be sautéed (without oil, butter, or seasonings) or otherwise cooked, then offered once cooled.
 It’s important to make sure spinach is never cooked with onions or garlic because these ingredients are toxic to felines.

 12. Green Beans